-Subject: Literary Studies Length of Course: 2 Semesters Pre-Requisites: A high pass (A or B grade) in Year 9 English.
-Course Leads to: SACE Stage 1 Literary Studies Or Stage 1 English.
+Subject: Literary Studies Length of Course: 2 Semesters Pre-Requisites: A high pass (A or B grade) in Year 9 English and/or recommendation by class teacher or AOL Coordinator Course Leads to: SACE Stage 1 Literary Studies, Stage 1 English or Stage Essential English

 Students in this course will learn to comprehend and compose literature, media and everyday texts with increasingly complex meanings.
 They will learn about the power of language in society and develop skills in critical thinking, text analysis and communication, using the modes of speaking, listening, reading, viewing and writing.

 Students selecting this course should have a strong interest in reading and writing.